railsfactory-abhiram/slate/source/index.html.md

 ## Get All Tickets

-This endpoint retrieves all tickets.
+This endpoint retrieves all the tickets created by the provider.

 ```shell
     "http://connecticket.railsfactory.com/api/356kdpiamhkz7a43nu0e2ldr9/tickets"